bbc/psammead/packages/components/psammead-podcast-promo/README.md

 ### Components: `PodcastPromo.Card.CallToAction`

 This component intended to be used as the "call to action" within each card.
 The child text is positioned alongside an icon.
-Any props passed to this component are forwarded to the `span` element that wraps the text.
-This component is `aria-hidden` to screen readers.
+Any props passed to this component are forwarded to the `p` element that wraps the text.

 ## Contributing